q3769/conseq4j/README.md

 ```

 - The interface of this direct-execute style uses `Future` as the return type, mainly to reduce conceptual weight of the
   API.
-The implementation actually returns `CompletableFuture`, and can be used directly if need be.
+The implementation actually returns `CompletableFuture`, and can be used/cast as such if need be.
 - The implementation relies on
   JDK's [CompletableFuture](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html) to
   achieve sequential execution of related tasks.
 One single pool of threads is used to facilitate the overall